jessesosmena/SPA-vuejs-laravel/README.md

 Change the Web API base URL or rename the endpoint located at src folder/config.js/apiDomain change the value to backend url for example if you use laravel as a backend the development server will start at http://localhost:8000.

-To render the images change img src at src/components/product/Product.vue/ img src ="backend url"
+To render the images set img src at src/components/product/Product.vue/ img src ="backend url"

-If you want to use your own stripe account signup to stripe.com then change the API Key / pk_test to your own API key go to src/components/product/Checkout.vue
+If you already have a stripe account then set the API Key / pk_test to your own API key go to src/components/product/Checkout.vue

 # Backend: